Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Introduction

 where $\zeta$ is \define{Riemann's zeta function} and a \define{$k$-free integer} is an integer that is not divisible by a $k$-th power.
-(Formula \eqref{eqn_ud_of_k-free} is also a special case of a more general result -- see \cref{cor_ortho_Omega_Besicovitch_ap_fctns} below.)
+This is a special case of a more general result presented in the next subsection, see \cref{cor_ortho_Omega_Besicovitch_ap_fctns}.

-Another classical number-theoretic function, akin to $\Omega$, is the function $\omega\colon\N\to\N\cup\{0\}$, which is defined for all $n\in\N$ as the number of primes dividing $n$ when counted without multiplicity.
+Another classical number-theoretic function, akin to $\Omega(n)$, is $\omega\colon\N\to\N\cup\{0\}$, which counts the number of prime factors without multiplicity.
 Results concerning $\Omega(n)$ often possess a counterpart where $\Omega(n)$ is replaced by $\omega(n)$.
-The following corollary serves as a confirmation of this rule.
+The next result shows that \cref{thm_dynamical_MVT_Omega} is no exception to this rule.

 \begin{Corollary} Let $(X,\mu,T)$ be uniquely ergodic.
 Then

 for every $f\in\Cont(X)$ and every $x\in X$. \end{Corollary}